Cazoo-uk/maybe/OVERVIEW.md

 ### Async options

 Promises make it a pain to work with the synchronous option types.
 For example:

+Most async operations are liable to fail, and {@link AsyncResult} is probably a better choice in almost any circumstance.
+We've included {@link AsyncOption} to complement {@link AsyncResult}.
+For example, we need to return something async when an {@link AsyncResult} needs to create an option.

 ```typescript
 // generate a promise of a result